 In 1920, Czech playwright Karel Čapek published a play that introduced the world to the word ‘robot’, and provided the blueprint for humanoid robots in popular culture throughout the 20th century.
-This year, to commemorate 100 years of its history, 3Ai has created its own version of R.U.R (Rossum’s Universal Robots), supported by the Embassy of the Czech Republic in Canberra and featuring some special guests, and producing a set of educational workshop materials to help 21st century audiences tackle the themes of R.U.R that remain so compelling today.
+The play was first performed on 25 January 1921.
+To commemorate 100 years of its history, 3Ai has created its own version of R.U.R (Rossum’s Universal Robots) and is producing a set of educational workshop materials to help 21st century audiences tackle the themes of R.U.R that remain so compelling today.

 R.U.R is the story of a corporation making artificial people, called ‘robots’, who eventually rebel and overthrow their human masters.
 While robots today are often described in terms of steel and silicon, the original robots of R.U.R. were different: they were made of synthetic flesh and blood, and in the play, often confused with real people.
 In attempts to reduce robot accidents, the robots are programmed to experience suffering and taught to reason, and over the course of the play they become harder to control.
 Traces of the robots of R.U.R. can be glimpsed in the replicants of Blade Runner, the androids of Do Androids Dream of Electric Sheep? and the theme park occupants of Westworld.
 And of course, in the play itself we can see traces of Mary Shelley’s Monster and the stories of the Golem.